 Each and every tax season, cybercriminals develop new, sophisticated schemes designed to fraudulently obtain payment and personal and financial information from individuals and businesses.
+This year in particular, there has been an emphasis on aggressive schemes relating to the coronavirus pandemic, including identity theft, unemployment benefit fraud, and the Economic Impact Payments.
 These schemes are generally referred to as “phishing” scams and they come in many shapes and sizes.
 The IRS publishes notices of known phishing scams on its website under “Tax Scams/Consumer Alerts.”
-Some common types of tax related scams include:
+Some common types of tax-related scams include:

 This is not an exhaustive list, nor will the IRS’s website highlight every possible form of scam you may encounter.
 Also, these schemes can happen anytime during the year, not just during tax season.
 If you receive a communication like this, you should never respond or click on any embedded links in an e-mail communication.

 Stay safe from cyber threats!
-Never respond to a threatening phone call or click on any embedded links in an email communication.
+Refrain from engaging potential scammers.
+Never respond to a threatening phone call or click on any embedded links in suspicious email communications.

-If you do receive a communication and are unsure whether it is genuine or a phishing attempt, you can contact the IRS directly at (267) 941-1000, or contact us here and we are happy to assist.
+If you do receive a communication and are unsure whether it is genuine or a phishing attempt, you can report instances directly online to the Treasury Inspector General for Tax Administration or contact them at 800-366-4484.
+We encourage you to contact your GW & Wade Counselor or you can reach out to us here with any questions on these schemes.